GPU-Accelerated Energy-Conserving Methods for the Two-Dimensional Hyperbolized Serre-Green-Naghdi Equations: Numerical Experiments

 \subsection{Favre Waves}

-We also tested our semidiscretization using Favre waves, following the setups in~\cite{Chassagne_Filippini_Ricchiuto_Bonneton_2019,JOUY2024170}.
+We also test our semi-discretization using Favre waves, following the setups in~\cite{Chassagne_Filippini_Ricchiuto_Bonneton_2019,JOUY2024170}.
 A bore represents a transition between two streams with different water depths.
 The intensity of such a bore can be characterized by the Froude number

 where $\varepsilon$ denotes the nonlinearity parameter.
 Larger values of $\varepsilon$ correspond to greater height differences between the water streams.
 For small Froude numbers ($\text{Fr} \leq 1.3$), the bore exhibits a smooth profile followed by undular wave trains, whereas larger Froude numbers lead to increasingly steep bores that eventually form breaking waves.
 In this work, we focus on bores with small Froude numbers, commonly referred to as Favre waves.